stealthbishop/ZOMATO-EDA/README.md

-Zomato Restaurant Data Analysis
+🍽️ Zomato Restaurant Data Analysis Overview
-Overview

-This project performs exploratory data analysis (EDA) on a dataset of Zomato restaurant listings.
-The goal is to extract useful business insights and trends from restaurant and cuisine data collected across multiple countries.
-By analyzing features like ratings, cuisines, and price ranges, the analysis uncovers patterns that can inform restaurant owners, food enthusiasts, and businesses.
+This project performs Exploratory Data Analysis (EDA) 🧠 on a dataset of Zomato restaurant listings.
+The goal is to extract useful business insights and trends from restaurant and cuisine data collected across multiple countries 🌍.
+By analyzing features like ratings ⭐, cuisines 🍜, and price ranges 💰, the analysis uncovers patterns that can inform restaurant owners, food enthusiasts, and businesses.

-Dataset Description
+📂 Dataset Description

 The analysis uses two datasets:

-zomato.csv – A comprehensive dataset of Zomato restaurant information, including fields such as Restaurant Name, City, Locality, Cuisines, Average Cost for Two, Currency, Table Booking Availability, Online Delivery, Price Range, Ratings, and Votes.
+zomato.csv – A comprehensive dataset of Zomato restaurant information, including fields such as:

+🏪 Restaurant Name

+🏙️ City

+📍 Locality

+🍲 Cuisines

+💵 Average Cost for Two

+💱 Currency

+🪑 Table Booking Availability

+🚴 Online Delivery

+💸 Price Range

+⭐ Ratings

+🗳️ Votes

-Country-Code.xlsx – A reference table mapping numeric country codes to country names, allowing interpretation of country-specific insights.
+Country-Code.xlsx – A reference table mapping numeric country codes to country names, allowing country-specific insights 🌎.

-Together, these datasets cover restaurant data from multiple countries, enabling comparisons of culinary trends and rating distributions globally.
+🧩 Together, these datasets provide a global view of restaurant trends, enabling rich comparisons of cuisines, ratings, and cost patterns across countries.

-Key Features
+🔍 Key Features & Insights

 The analysis highlights several interesting findings, such as:

-Top Cuisines: Identify the most popular and highest-rated cuisines overall and within each country.

-Country-wise Ratings: Compare average restaurant ratings across different countries to spot regional differences in customer satisfaction.

-Location Insights: Highlight top cities or localities with the highest number of restaurants and highest average ratings.

-Price vs. Rating: Explore the relationship between price range (average cost for two) and restaurant ratings.

-Delivery & Booking Trends: Analyze how online delivery and table booking availability relate to restaurant popularity.

-These features help illustrate key trends and business insights drawn from the Zomato data.

-Technologies Used

-Python 3 – Programming language for data analysis.

-Pandas – Data manipulation and analysis.

-Matplotlib – Plotting library for data visualizations.

-Seaborn – Statistical data visualization library.

-Jupyter Notebook – Interactive environment for running the analysis.

-How to Run

-Clone the repository: Download or clone this repository to your local machine.

-Install dependencies: Ensure you have Python 3 installed.
-Install required libraries using pip install pandas matplotlib seaborn.

-Load data: The zomato.csv and Country-Code.xlsx files are included in this repository.
-Load these files into the Jupyter Notebook.

-Run the analysis: Open zomato.ipynb in Jupyter Notebook or JupyterLab and run the cells to reproduce the analysis.

-No additional data downloads are needed, as all datasets are provided in the repository.

-Visuals

-The analysis includes various charts and graphs to help interpret the data, such as:

-Bar charts and pie charts showing the distribution of cuisines and restaurant ratings.

-Heatmaps comparing ratings and price ranges across countries.

-Scatter plots illustrating relationships (e.g., cost vs. ratings).

-These visuals make it easier to spot trends and support the insights drawn from the analysis.

-Conclusion

-This analysis provides a clearer view of the restaurant landscape in the Zomato dataset.
-For example, the findings show which cuisines tend to receive higher ratings and how dining preferences vary by country.
-These insights can guide strategic decisions, such as menu planning or market expansion.

-Author & Credits

-Author: Shriyam Pandey
+🍛 Top Cuisines: Discover the most popular and highest-rated cuisines overall and by country.
+🌐 Country-wise Ratings: Compare average restaurant ratings across countries to reveal customer satisfaction trends.
+🏙️ Location Insights: Identify top-performing cities/localities with the highest restaurant density and ratings.
+💸 Price vs Rating: Analyze how restaurant cost correlates with customer ratings.
+📦 Delivery & Booking Trends: Examine how online delivery and table booking options affect popularity and ratings.

+✨ These findings provide actionable insights for restaurateurs, marketers, and data enthusiasts alike.

+🛠️ Technologies Used
+Tool	Purpose
+🐍 Python 3	Core programming language
+🧾 Pandas	Data cleaning and manipulation
+📊 Matplotlib	Visual data plotting
+🎨 Seaborn	Advanced statistical visualizations
+📘 Jupyter Notebook	Interactive environment for running analysis 🚀 How to Run the Project

+Clone the Repository

+git clone <repository_link>

+Install Dependencies
+Make sure Python 3 is installed.
+Then run:

+pip install pandas matplotlib seaborn

+Load Data
+Ensure both zomato.csv and Country-Code.xlsx are in the working directory.

+Run the Analysis
+Open zomato.ipynb in Jupyter Notebook or JupyterLab and execute each cell to reproduce the analysis.

+✅ No external downloads are needed — all data is included.

+📈 Visuals & Charts

+The project includes multiple visualizations to make insights more intuitive:

+📊 Bar & Pie Charts – Distribution of cuisines, ratings, and restaurant counts

+🌡️ Heatmaps – Rating vs. Price comparison across countries

+🔘 Scatter Plots – Correlation between cost and ratings

+These visuals make trends clear, engaging, and data-driven 💡.

+🏁 Conclusion

+This analysis provides a comprehensive overview of restaurant trends in the Zomato dataset 🍕.
+It reveals:

+Which cuisines earn higher ratings 🌮

+How dining preferences differ by country 🗺️

+How pricing and availability affect customer experience 💬

+📈 These insights empower better business decisions, from menu planning to market expansion strategies.

+✍️ Author & Credits

+👩‍💻 Author: Shriyam Pandey
+📧 [Your email or GitHub link if you’d like to include it]